ahbarnett/mpspack/README.md

 Version 1.0 was released in 2009, and co-authored with Timo Betcke.
-Since then I have been the main developer; it has settled into a repository for a variety of new numerical methods developed for corner domains, periodic problems, and high-frequency Dirichlet and Neumann eigenvalue problems, enabling this research to be *reproducible*.
+Since then I have been the main developer; it has settled into a repository for a variety of new numerical methods developed for corner domains, layer potentials, periodic problems, and high-frequency Dirichlet and Neumann eigenvalue problems, enabling this research to be *reproducible*.
 It is stable and will not have much future development.
 Instead I and colleagues expect to release a